holoviz/lumen/doc/getting_started/configuring_lumen_ai.md

 Lumen AI supports multiple Large Language Model (LLM) providers to ensure flexibility and access to the best models available, or specific models that are available to the user.

-Users can initialize the LLM provider and pass it to the ExplorerUI class:
+Users can initialize the LLM provider and pass it to the `ExplorerUI`:

 ```python
 llm = lmai.llm.OpenAI(model="gpt-4o-mini")